 What to do if you think you have received a scam call

-If you receive an unexpected phone call that seems suspicious, the best action to take is to hang up.
-Do not share any personal information with the caller.
+If you receive an unexpected phone call that seems suspicious, it is better to hang up the phone than to engage with the suspected scammer.

 What to do if you think you have been scammed

 If you think you have been the victim of a scam, follow these steps: